 When it comes to condiments such as ketchup and barbecue sauce, it’s always more convenient to buy a ready-made bottle.
 Unfortunately, most commercially produced sauces are full of added sugar or corn syrup, ‘natural flavours’ and other additives and preservatives.
 If you’ve never made your own barbecue sauce or ketchup, I really encourage you to give it a go.
 It’s much healthier and is actually quite simple to make.
 You can store it in the fridge for a couple of weeks.

-This paleo barbecue sauce is my take on the traditional recipe with the addition of sweet apples and warm cinnamon.
+This paleo barbecue sauce is my take on the traditional recipe with the addition of sweet apples and warm cinnamon (cinnamon has lots of health benefits).
 It has no added sugar, just the sweetness from the apples.
 I made it especially for glazing roasted pork ribs but you can use it as a condiment with any meat.
 It’s especially lovely with lighter coloured meat such as pork, chicken, and duck, but I can also tell you that it is damn fine on a grass-fed beef burger with some crispy bacon on top.

 Make sure to check out my roasted pork ribs glazed with this gorgeous barbecue sauce.